br00k/terraformware/README.md

 ## how to use the script

-Help your self with the following libraries:
+Help yourself with the following libraries:
 `os`
 `ast`
 `glob`